caseconsulting/app-website/README.md

 ## Deployment

-Changes merged to GitHub will be automatically deployed to Netlify at https://app-website.netlify.app/ and https://blog.consultwithcase.com/
+Changes merged to GitHub will be automatically deployed to Netlify at https://app-website.netlify.app/ and https://blog.consultwithcase.com/.
+This may time some time.
+View Netlify status above.